-Now, it’s high time I introduced you to some legendary strains people love to toke before bed.
+Now, it’s high time I introduced you to some legendary strains that people love to toke before bed.

 Blueberry is an award-winning strain that won the High Times’ Cannabis Cup 2000 for Best Indica.
 Originated in the late 1970, this cannabis variety is a mix of exotic landrace strains.
 Medical marijuana patients appreciate Blueberry for its pain and stress-relieving properties, while growers and recreational users are crazy over its gorgeous hues and high THC content.
 Try Blue Venom as a substitute.

-Afghani has gained its name from its geographic origin; it’s a well-known facts for all cannabis connoisseurs that the earliest varieties of cannabis have grown in Afghanistan.
+Afghani hash has gained its name from its geographic origin.
+It’s a well-known fact for all cannabis connoisseurs that the earliest varieties of cannabis originated in Afghanistan.
 Afghani produces a deep, sedating high with a generous touch of euphoria, which is why patients turn to this strong indica to deal with chronic pain, stress, and insomnia.

 4. Northern Lights

 This is my favorite indica strain to smoke at the end of the day.
 Not only does it have beautifully resinous buds, but it also relieves stress and anxiety like nothing else does.
 As soon as you inhale this indica-dominant hybrid and feel its sweet, spicy aromas, all troubles will get washed away within seconds.
-I strongly encourage you to try it by the seaside; it’s a one-in-a-lifetime experience.
+I strongly encourage you to try it by the seaside; it’s a once-in-a-lifetime experience.

 People love Zombie Kush for plenty of reasons, specifically for its heavy euphoria and seducing, earthy pine and flowery scent with woody undertones.
-The strain is cherished by recreational users for its sedative and couch-locking effects, while patients commonly report improvements in stress management, ADD/ADHD, migraines, and anxiety.
+The strain is cherished by recreational users for its sedative and couch-locking effects.
+Patients also commonly report improvements in stress management, ADD/ADHD, migraines, and anxiety.

 How To Boost Your Weed Nightcap?